benc-uk/kube-workshop/04-deployment/readme.md

 ## ⏩ Accessing the Data API (The quick & dirty way)

 Now it would be nice to access and call this API, to check it's working.
-But the IP address of the pod is private and only accessible from within the cluster.
+But the IP address of the <abbr title="The smallest and simplest Kubernetes object.
+A Pod represents a set of running containers on your cluster">*Pod*</abbr> is private and only accessible from within the cluster.
 In the next section we'll fix that, but for now there's a short-cut we can use.

 Kubernetes provides a way to "tunnel" network traffic into the cluster through the control plane, this is done with the `kubectl port-forward` command